Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ## Balanced search trees
 These are trees where we want the height to be logN.

-## 2-3 Search Trees
-Is empty or:
-- A 2-node, with 1 key and associated value and two links, a left link to a 2-3 tree with smaller keys and a right link to a 2-3 tree with larger keys
-- A 3-nde, with two keys (and assicated values) and their links, a left link to a 2-3 tree with smaller keys, a middle link to a 2-3 tree with keys between the nodes kets, and a right link to a 2-3 search tree with larger keys.

 # Heaps
 Heaps are trees (usually binary trees) where (in a max-heap) each child of a node has a value less than or equal to the node's own value.
 The root node always has the largest value in the tree.